berkaybilgen/tarot-cards/README.md

 # Listing & Filtering Tarot Cards

-This project was developed by React JS.
+This project was developed with React JS.

 ## Demo